dinar-dalvi/docker-images-master/README.md

 # docker-images
-Docker Images for open source.
+Docker Images for everyone to use.